OCFL/extensions/README.md

 Storage layout extensions MUST NOT be declared in the manifest.
 They are instead declared in `ocfl_layout.json`, as described in the [OCFL spec](https://ocfl.io/1.0/spec/#root-structure).

-It is permissible for a root extension directory to contain extension directories for extensions that are not declared in the extension manifest.
+A root extension directory MAY contain extension directories for extensions that are not declared in the extension manifest.
 Extensions that are not declared MUST NOT be used.

 When accessing a repository or object, the extension manifest SHOULD be read and the declared extensions loaded before interacting with any objects or object content.
 At this time, any configurations files that exist for the declared extensions should also be loaded.